 So handle time is an important metric that influences your adherence target.
 If you have an average handle time of 3 minutes, you should have a different target than if you have an average handle time of 12 minutes.
 In contact centers with longer handle times, you will have calls more likely to go over break time, and the total number of minutes is likely to be higher.
 This means a higher percentage of their schedule will be out of adherence.
 And keep in mind, that’s just the average.
 Some calls may last 15 minutes and some may last 9 minutes.

 >> Also interesting: How to use psychology to increase schedule adherence

 Determine the adherence target for your contact center

-The best way to craft a schedule adherence goal is to take the average handle time and multiply it by 3.
+A very pragmatic way to craft a schedule adherence goal is to take the average handle time and multiply it by the number of breaks (we'll use 3 in our example).
 So if it’s a 10 minute handle time, that’s 30 minutes.
 Divide that number by the total number of scheduled minutes.
 If your typical agent works 8 hours a day with 2 paid 15 minute breaks, that’s 7.5 scheduled hours or 450 minutes.
 The formula then is 30/450, which equals 6.7%.
 Subtract this from 100% to get your target.
 In this example, the schedule adherence target would be 93.3%.